ualib/agda-algebras/quotients.rst

 If a theorem or definition makes use of ``quot.sound``, it will show up in the ``#print axioms`` command.

-Like inductively defined types and their associated constructors and recursors, the constants ``quot``, ``quot.mk``, ``quot.ind``, ``quot.lift`` are viewed as part of the logical framework.
+Like inductively defined types and their associated constructors and recursors, the constants ``quot``, ``quot.mk``, ``quot.ind``, ``quot.lift`` defined in the :term:`LSTL` are viewed as part of the logical framework.

-By contrast, other lifting constructions that are defined in the next section (and are important in universal algebra) are not native to Lean.
-Therefore, their computation principles cannot be proved as theorems and will have to be added as axioms.
+In contrast, the other lifting constructions that we defined in the next section, which are important for universal algebra, are not native to Lean and, therefore, their computation principles cannot be proved as theorems, so we will define them as axioms.

 ------------------------